HackTricks-wiki/hacktricks/windows-hardening/active-directory-methodology/README.md

    1. kerberoast in this case could be another option.
 3. **Compromise** the **accounts** which can **pivot** through domains.

-There are three **main** ways that security principals (users/groups/computer) from one domain can have access into resources in another foreign/trusting domain:
+Attackers with could access to resources in another domain through three primary mechanisms:

-* They can be added to **local groups** on individual machines, i.e. the local “Administrators” group on a server.
+- **Local Group Membership**: Principals might be added to local groups on machines, such as the “Administrators” group on a server, granting them significant control over that machine.
-* They can be added to **groups in the foreign domain**.
-There are some caveats depending on trust type and group scope, described shortly.
+- **Foreign Domain Group Membership**: Principals can also be members of groups within the foreign domain.
+However, the effectiveness of this method depends on the nature of the trust and the scope of the group.
-* They can be added as principals in an **access control list**, most interesting for us as principals in **ACEs** in a **DACL**.
-For more background on ACLs/DACLs/ACEs, check out the “[An ACE Up The Sleeve](https://specterops.io/assets/resources/an\_ace\_up\_the\_sleeve.pdf)” whitepaper.
+- **Access Control Lists (ACLs)**: Principals might be specified in an **ACL**, particularly as entities in **ACEs** within a **DACL**, providing them access to specific resources.
+For those looking to dive deeper into the mechanics of ACLs, DACLs, and ACEs, the whitepaper titled “[An ACE Up The Sleeve](https://specterops.io/assets/resources/an_ace_up_the_sleeve.pdf)” is an invaluable resource.

 ### Child-to-Parent forest privilege escalation